-- The insurance company will deny or accept the claim you have made.
+- Hire a professional to assess your property.
+The insurance company will deny or accept the claim you have made.

 - After claim is approved, get necessary repairs as soon as possible before it becomes worse.

-Above all, you will need to consult with a soil testing firm or engineering company.
+- Consult with a soil testing firm or engineering company.
 To be sure if you have a sinkhole, you need to obtain results of a test by a licensed engineer with a professional geologist consultant.
-You will need to make it clear with your insurance company whether or not your insurance policy will cover the geological assessment.
+You will need to make it clear with your insurance company that your insurance policy will cover the geological assessment.

 The soil testing firm or engineering company will take a test of the area to see what kind of karst area or sinkhole you are dealing with.
 To conduct the test several electrical resistivity survey lines will be set up over the site, images of the target area are taken, and high resistivity areas are looked for.

-If a large sinkhole appears in your yard or if a sinkhole threatens the foundation of a home or building, immediately contact your homeowner insurance company and leave the property for your own safety.
+If a large sinkhole appears in your yard or if a sinkhole threatens the foundation of a home or building, immediately contact your homeowner insurance company.

 If the professional states that the property is likely to have a sinkhole, you need to take these safety precautions: